The Living Daylights: Music

 The Living Daylights was the final Bond film to be scored by composer John Barry.
 The soundtrack is notable for its introduction of sequenced electronic rhythm tracks overdubbed with the orchestra—at the time, a relatively new innovation.

-The title song of the film, "The Living Daylights", was co-written with Pål Waaktaar of the Norwegian pop-music group a-ha and recorded by the band.
+The title song of the film, "The Living Daylights", was co-written with Pål Waaktaar of the Norwegian synth-pop group a-ha and recorded by the band.
 The group and Barry did not collaborate well, resulting in two versions of the theme song.
 Barry's film mix is heard on the soundtrack (and on a-ha's later compilation album Headlines and Deadlines).
 The version preferred by the band can be heard on the a-ha album Stay on These Roads, released in 1988.
 However, in 2006, Waaktaar complimented Barry's contributions: "I loved the stuff he added to the track, I mean it gave it this really cool string arrangement.
 That's when for me it started to sound like a Bond thing".
 The title song is one of the few 007 title songs not performed or written by a British or American performer.

 In a departure from previous Bond films, The Living Daylights was the first to use different songs over the opening and end credits.
 The song heard over the end credits, "If There Was A Man" (which also acts as the "love theme" of the film), was one of two songs performed for the film by The Pretenders, with Chrissie Hynde on lead vocals.
 The other song, "Where Has Everybody Gone?", is heard from Necros's Walkman in the film—the melody of the song is subsequently used in the score to announce Necros whenever he attacks.
 The Pretenders were originally considered to perform the title song.
 However, the producers had been pleased with the commercial success of Duran Duran's "A View to a Kill", and felt that a-ha would be more likely to make an impact on the charts.